shmerl/session-keys/readme.md

 # Session keys

-Session keys is a plugin for Neovim that allows creating temporary key mappings that you can enable on demand for a specific need (staring keys session) and then disable them when not needed anymore (stopping keys session), which restores mappings to their original state.
+Session keys is a plugin for Neovim that allows creating temporary key mappings that you can enable on demand for a specific need (starting keys session) and then disable them when not needed anymore (stopping keys session), which restores mappings to their original state.

 This way you can define a number of sessions for different needs without worrying about reusing keys.